Deeplocal/mocktailsmixer/README.md

 ![](diagrams/system_diagram.png)

 ### Mixer Programming Overview: How do the RPi and Assistant SDK communicate with the pumps?
-- The user presses the button to start the Google Assistant.
-- The user speaks a drink request into the microphone.
+- The user presses the physical button to start the Google Assistant and speaks a drink request into the microphone.
 - The local Python application picks up the speech and transmits it to api.ai for processing using the Assistant SDK.
 - The api.ai agent parses the input, determines its context and intent, and processes the request.
+- For a drink request:
-  - In the case of a drink request, api.ai uses a webhook to process the request.
+  - The api.ai agent uses a webhook to process the request.
-    -A webhook is a URL endpoint that is used to process external requests.
-    - The webhook exists as a Google Cloud Function written in Node.js.
+    - The webhook is an external URL endpoint existing as a Google Cloud Function and written in Node.js.
     - Requests can also be fulfilled natively on the api.ai platform.
-  - The make_drink intent is resolved and the webhook is called, which contains a drink entity parsed from the api.ai request.
-  - The webhook publishes a message containing the specific drink over a Pub/Sub route, which is being listened for in the local Python application.
+  - The webhook receives the make_drink intent and the specific drink entity from the request, publishes the relevant info over a Pub/Sub route, and returns the response text for the user.
-  - The webhook also returns the text to be spoken to the user as a response to their input.
-  - The local Python application parses the Pub/Sub message and uses the RPi’s GPIO (general purpose input/output) pins to control the electronic pumps to dispense the drink.
+  - The local Python application receives and parses the Pub/Sub message, calculates how many seconds each relay should be turned on, and transmits those commands to the Arduino via serial.
+  - The Arduino uses its GPIO to control the relays and dispense the drink.

 ### Step 21: Create a Google Cloud Platform Project
 - Create a new project from the [Google Developers Console](https://console.developers.google.com/)
 - Locate your project ID in the dashboard and note for later use.
-(Read [here](https://support.google.com/cloud/answer/6158840?hl=en) for help.)
+(Read [here](https://support.google.com/cloud/answer/6158840?hl=en) for help)
+- Enable the Pub/Sub API and create a topic named "MocktailsMixerMessages."
+(Read [here](https://cloud.google.com/pubsub/docs/quickstart-console) for help)

 ### Step 22: Create Google Cloud Function
 - Clone the repository to your local machine.